 Niagara Falls: The attendance at the assembly’s last Community Dinner on April 28 was one of their largest, with over 70 present.
 They look to the Lord to bless the preaching of the gospel.
 Prayer is requested for a planned Seed Sowers effort for this city starting the week of July 28.

-Toronto: The Langstaff assembly requests prayer for their upcoming June 20-23 mini-gospel series with Brian Kember, D.V.
+Toronto: The Langstaff assembly requests prayer for their upcoming June 20-23 mini-gospel series.
 This will be the fourth mini-series held this school year, as the assembly has experimented with having four shorter series in the calendar year rather than one longer series.
 Stephen Vance, Bryan Joyce, and Michael Da Silva, Jr. (Toronto, ON) spoke at our previous series and new contacts were present on each occasion.

 Glen Ewen: The assembly appreciated ministry from Stephen Vance last November and reports from Mexico by Miguel Mosquera and Ricky Sawatsky in December.
 In January, Marvin Derksen and Peter Ramsay preached the gospel for three weeks, with one confessing faith in Christ.
 In March, Bruce Rodgers gave ministry on Romans 8-12.
 Prayer is requested for the assembly and their saved and unsaved young people.

 Phoenix: The West Phoenix assembly convened its annual conference at the end of April and was very encouraged by the excellent attendance, with a large number of assemblies represented.
 The ministry of the Word was shared by Antonio Becerra (Barrington, NJ), Marcus Cain, John Clingen, Shad Kember, Andrew Ussher (Toronto, ON), and Tim Woodford.